Court of Appeal of Tanzania

 20 December 2022

-Applicant failed to show good cause for extension; unsupported third‑party illness evidence rejected.
+Applicant failed to prove good cause for extending time to file appeal records; alleged third‑party illness was uncorroborated.

 19 December 2022